Bhamm2992/Automotive-Industry-Risk-Register/README.md

+---

+## 👩‍💻 About Me

+I am a security and risk management professional with a strong focus on the **automotive industry**.
+My experience spans **governance, compliance, cybersecurity, and supply chain risk**, enabling me to assess and mitigate challenges unique to a rapidly evolving sector.

+Through projects like this one, I demonstrate how structured tools — **risk registers, heatmaps, and executive-ready summaries** — can be used to safeguard operations, protect brand reputation, and support innovation in connected and electric vehicles.

+I am passionate about helping the automotive sector navigate risks such as **cybersecurity threats, product recalls, and global supply chain constraints**.
+By combining technical expertise with business insight, I aim to contribute to building **safer, more resilient, and innovative automotive solutions** for the future of mobility.

+---

 # 🚗 Automotive Industry Risk Register (Portfolio Project)

 This portfolio project demonstrates how I design, assess, and communicate enterprise risks